A Republican mayor talks about the border – and why he supports Harris

 Infrastructure is a huge issue for us.
 Under President Trump, “Infrastructure Week” became a running gag.
 Literally nothing occurred as far as federal participation in helping with infrastructure.

-During the Biden administration, we’ve had the CHIPS Act, which has had this dramatic impact in the Phoenix area.
-TSMC [Taiwan Semiconductor Manufacturing Company], Intel, both are making multibillion dollar investments in chip fabrication facilities.
+During the Biden administration, we’ve had the Chips Act, which has had this dramatic impact in the Phoenix area.
+TSMC [Taiwan Semiconductor Manufacturing Co.], Intel, both are making multibillion-dollar investments in chip fabrication facilities.
 A lot of the supply chain economy that supports those fabs is in Mesa.
 Taiwan Semiconductor is literally making the largest foreign investment in the history of the United States here in Arizona.
-That’s because of the CHIPS Act, where there’s federal funds involved.
+That’s because of the Chips Act, where there’s federal funds involved.
 These investments will have a generational impact.
 So the Biden administration deserves credit for that.

 Similarly, the Bipartisan Infrastructure Act – that’s had a significant impact in Mesa, particularly out of our airport.
 We got a new terminal and a new air traffic control tower.